juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 ### 2.2 - .gitignore
 This is the file for Git to determine which files and directories to ignore.
 ### 2.3 - Dockerfile
+This is the docker directory that holds required docker file for the application.
 ### 2.4 - pom.xml
 This is the XML file that contains information about the project and configuration details used by Maven to build the project.
 ## 3.0 - docker-compose.yml